-There are 4 steelhead Jig setups that I use when guiding and fishing for steelhead in rivers and these jig setups will work on great lakes steelhead and on west coast steelhead.
-Jigs are an often overlooked bait, but jigs can be very effective in many situations and with different methods used by steelhead anglers.
+Jigs are an often overlooked bait, but steelhead jigs can be very effective in many situations.
+Jigs can also be used with different methods used by steelhead anglers.

-I use a different jig setup when I am fishing under a float with steelhead jigs than I do when using other setups like when I’m casting and twitching jigs along the bottom, or Drift Fishing, or when Bottom Bouncing jigs.
+I use a different jig setup when I am fishing jigs under a float than I do when using other setups like when I’m casting and twitching jigs along the bottom, or Drift Fishing, or when Bottom Bouncing jigs.

 Float Fishing Steelhead Jig Setup